KSKBpage/dn42page/docs/index.md

   * ![image](https://user-images.githubusercontent.com/73118488/158076242-0bbfaea6-b71e-4deb-a4d4-e92662ac4541.png)
   * [Etherguard](https://github.com/KusakabeSi/EtherGuard-VPN)

+### Peering Requirements

+There are 2 **additional requirement** for `Kusakabe-Neo(AS4201271111)`

+1. You must have a public IPv4 endpoint on your side.
+2. You must have at least two peerings already established with other DN42 networks

 Autopeer                         | Location                     | Open Peering | Plan   |Bandwidth |IPv4 |IPv6 |
 ---------------------------------|------------------------------|--------------|--------|--------- |-----|-----|
 https://dn42hk.azurewebsites.net |Hong Kong                     | O            | F1     | 2mbps    | Δ   | X   |